Its-Samir/formaze/README.md

 -  Type: `React.ReactNode`

 -  Description:
    The children prop accepts form inputs and other JSX elements to be rendered inside the Form component.
-It specifically expects components like Form.Input, which is designed to integrate with the form's validation logic.
-The Form.Input component handles binding form fields to the Zod schema, ensuring that validation rules are properly applied.
+It specifically expects components like `Form.Input`, which is designed to integrate with the form's validation logic.
+The `Form.Input` component handles binding form fields to the Zod schema, ensuring that validation rules are properly applied.

-You can include Form.Input for each form field, along with any other elements like buttons or additional form elements.
-The Form.Input automatically manages validation states based on the schema.
+You can include `Form.Input` for each form field, along with any other elements like buttons or additional form elements.
+The `Form.Input` automatically manages validation states based on the schema.

 -  Example: